Eortvald/02467_group4/content/network-analysis.md

 prev: data-description
 next: text-analysis
 ---
-In the network analysis we connect products that have common users having viewed or purchased them.
-So if two arbitrary products have been viewed or purchased by the same user they are connected in the graph.
-Each product must have at least 15 common users having viewed or purchased them in order for them to be connected in the graph.
+In the network analysis we connect products that have 15 common products also viewed or purchased.
+So if two arbitrary products have been viewed or purchased with at least 15 of the same other products they are connected in the graph.

 We will use different analytical tools to see the structure of the network.

-Since the edges of the graph are users who purchased or viewed the same product, we expect to see some groupings of users who view or buy similar products.
-This is based on the hypothesis that users who view or buy e.g. some chocolate products are also more likely to view or buy other chocolate products.
+We expect to see some groupings products based on the hypothesis that users who view or buy e.g. some chocolate products are also more likely to view or buy other chocolate products.
 Nevertheless, the structure of the graph will tell us something about patterns in the data.